AUTHORS

 Establishing a compliant reporting capability

-If your organisation is still adjusting to the new PTRS foundations, keep these principles in mind:
+If your organisation is still adjusting to the PTRS requirements, keep these principles in mind:

 - Understand your requirements: Identify which entities and transactions are caught under the new consolidated revenue rules.

-- Build sustainable processes: Embed PTRS logic directly into your Finance departments rather than treating it as a one-off manual task.
+- Build sustainable processes: Embed PTRS logic directly from data from your Finance systems rather than treating it as a once-off manual task.
 Many transactions must be "reinterpreted" for PTRS in a way that differs from both accounting and tax viewpoints.

-- Secure executive buy-in: Ensure leadership understands that payment times are emerging as a public-facing reputation metric, not just a compliance burden.
+- Secure executive buy-in: Ensure leadership understands that payment times is emerging as a public-facing reputation metric, not just a compliance burden.

 - Develop clear policies: Establish internal principles for how disputed invoices and retention payments are recorded in your systems.